QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 Caesar was replacing letters like this $a \to c,\ b \to d,\ etc.$.
 On the same idea, the **substitution cipher** is replacing each letter by another like $a \to w,\ b \to e,\ etc.$.

-Unfortunately, we can try to replace the most common letters in the cipher text, or the most commons groups of letters, with the most common letters (or group of letters) in a Language.
+Unfortunately, we can try to replace the most common letters in the ciphertext, or the most common groups of letters, with the most common letters (or group of letters) in a Language.
 And break the cipher.
 </details>

 <details class="details-e">
 <summary>Vigenère cipher (<code>Cryptage en bloc de Vigenère</code>)</summary>

 This is the same as the Caesar cipher/Substitution cipher.
 We are working on letters.
-But, this time we are splitting letters in groups.
-The problem is that is we got the key, we can easily get back the message.
+But, this time we are splitting letters into groups.
+The problem is that if we got the key, we can easily get back the message.

 * **message**: `memorize`
 * **key**: `vgn`